 Gardening with Guns

 Editors’ Picks Issue 10

 Plough’s editors share their best reads of recent weeks.
-This issue (Plough Quarterly No. 10, Fall 2016) they feature books by Peter Wohlleben, LeCrae, and Michael T. McRay on forestry, a Christian conversion, and mental health in prisons.Continue Reading
+This issue (Plough Quarterly No. 10, Fall 2016) features books by Peter Wohlleben on forestry, Grammy-winning rapper LeCrae on his conversion, and Michael T. McRay on mental health in prisons.Continue Reading

 Explore Other Articles:

 A self-described “Christian, libertarian, environmentalist, capitalist, lunatic farmer,” Joel Salatin raises pastured beef cows, pigs, turkeys, and laying hens on a family farm in Virginia’s Shenandoah Valley.
 Plough’s Kevin Keiderling visited him to ask how his pro-life and pro-environment convictions fit together – and how to raise kids to love to work hard.

 Plough: How did you get interested in alternative farming?

 Joel Salatin: My grandfather was a charter subscriber to Rodale’s Organic Gardening and farming magazine in 1949.
 He was an early adherent to the non-chemical approach, so my dad got it from him, and I got it from Dad.
 We were always interested in how does nature work, how did God design this, and what is God’s pattern to make it work.